grmlin/gremlinjs-website/src/api.md

 Object literal / map,  defining jQuery event handler to be added to the [`Gremlin`](#gremlinjs-reference_gremlin) instance.

 The object has to be composed of an event description combining the event type and a selector as a key, and an instance method name as the value.
-**If you use a handler name not available on your gremlin's instance, GremlinJS throws an Error.**
+**If you use a handler name not available on your gremlin's instance, gremlin.js throws an Error.**

 #### Event map description
 It's possible to to bind events to the gremlin's dom element or to delegate events deeper into the gremlin.